What The Kanye Controversy Can Teach Us About Black Voters

 April 26, 2018

-That nudge from John Legend, Laird says — or Chance the Rapper publicly distancing himself from Kanye's comments — is what enforcing those norms looks like in real time.
+That nudge from John Legend, Laird says — or Chance the Rapper's publicly distancing himself from Kanye's comments — is what enforcing those norms looks like in real time.

 So Kanye isn't wrong when he says there is a lot of social pressure for black people to vote Democratic.
 But how those pressures extend to Kanye is a different question.
-Laird said that the black people who are most likely to cast ballots for Republicans tend to have more attenuated social connections to black communities — like hypothetically, a famous entertainer who lives in an ultra-wealthy town with a 3 percent black population.
+Laird said that the black people who are most likely to cast ballots for Republicans tend to have more attenuated social connections to black communities — like hypothetically, a famous entertainer who lives in an ultrawealthy town with a 3 percent black population.

 Kanye has cast himself as an iconoclast, brave enough to flout prevailing expectations for black people.
-But it makes sense to ask how much his current ideological trajectory owes to his own, changing personal arithmetic around social sanction and social rewards.
-He's not in Chicago anymore.
+But it makes sense to ask how much his current ideological trajectory owes to his own changing personal arithmetic around social sanction and social rewards.
+He is not in Chicago anymore.
 And Kanye, ever the solipsist, could just be looking for affirmation from the people in his current social universe who can give it to him.
 (That math is different for John Legend and Chance, who are more closely tied to black communities through their activism.)

 So where does that leave black conservatives more broadly?
 It's certainly not hard to find them: the capitalists who think supporting black banks can offset the effects of racism on black wealth; the social conservatives who see absent fathers as exacerbating black marginalization.
-There are folks who believe that black uplift lies in sufficient guile and thrift, and folks believe that gun ownership is necessary to fend off white supremacy.
+There are folks who believe that black uplift lies in sufficient guile and thrift, and folks who believe that gun ownership is necessary to fend off white supremacy.
 There are powerful impulses coursing through institutions as disparate as black sororities and fraternities and the Nation of Islam.

 And it's the blackness of those philosophies that confounds the conventional left-right political continuum.
 Black conservatives are more likely to take as a given that racism — and anti-blackness, in particular — is a defining force in American life.
 If the old saw goes that a conservative is a liberal who has been mugged, then a black conservative is a conservative who has been assumed to be the mugger.

 To put this another way: Those black conservatives differ from mainstream conservatism because they aren't organized around white interests.
-Black conservatives get black people, whereas white conservatives who applaud Kanye for "escaping the Democrat plantation" are so removed from black folks that they think it makes sense to invoke the language of slavery to describe the overwhelming majority of black voters.
+Black conservatives get black people whereas white conservatives who applaud Kanye for "escaping the Democrat plantation" are so removed from black folks that they think it makes sense to invoke the language of slavery to describe the overwhelming majority of black voters.

 Whiteness, demographically and ideologically, has been so central to the mainstream conservative project that bringing black conservatives into the fold and into the Republican Party — which derives almost all of its electoral support from white conservatives — wouldn't just change its racial demographics.
 It would effectively change the party's ideological composition, as well.

-Leah Wright Rigeur, a Harvard political scientist and the author of the Loneliness Of The Black Republican, said that rank-and-file black Republicans often express frustration with their party's messaging and policies toward black people.
+Leah Wright Rigueur, a Harvard political scientist and the author of the Loneliness Of The Black Republican, said rank-and-file black Republicans often express frustration with their party's messaging and policies toward black people.
 They are often ignored by fellow Republicans.

 But they're also viewed with suspicion by other black folks.
-"There's research that shows that black folks hold much more negative opinions about black Republicans than they are of white Republicans with the same views, because they feel like it's a betrayal," Rigeur said.
-And because the handful of black Republicans with higher profiles — Herman Cain, Allen West, Ben Carson, Mia Love— don't talk to or about other black people with any particular warmth or facility, it adds to the sense that their primary role is to be the Republican party's Black Friend.
+"There's research that shows that black folks hold much more negative opinions about black Republicans than they are of white Republicans with the same views, because they feel like it's a betrayal," Rigueur said.
+And because the handful of black Republicans with higher profiles — Herman Cain, Allen West, Ben Carson, Mia Love — don't talk to or about other black people with any particular warmth or facility, it adds to the sense that their primary role is to be the Republican Party's "black friend."

 And so the very things that endear figures like Kanye to Republicans — his willingness to troll black people, to proclaim concerns about race obsolete, to embrace white conservatives — are the very same things that ignite black people's distrust of figures like Kanye.
-And it's the thing that both Kanye and Republicans who see him as a potential evangelist to black folks keep missing: you can't break bread if you're not invited to the cookout.
+And it's the thing that both Kanye and Republicans who see him as a potential evangelist to black folks keep missing: You can't break bread if you're not invited to the cookout.

-Note: A previous version of this story misspelled author Leah Wright Rigueur's last name as Rigeur.